 Canadian Hardiness Zone: 5

-Growth Habits and Disease Resistance: semi-spur bearing.
-Vigorous, spreading, slower to begin bearing with some tendency to biennial bearing.
-Some susceptibility to fireblight, scab, mildew and bitter pit.
+Growth Habits and Disease Resistance: Semi-spur bearing, vigorous, spreading, low precocity, some tendency to biennial bearing.
+Some susceptibility to fireblight, scab, mildew, and bitter pit.

 Ripens: Mid October

 Storage: Keeps until February when stored in cool humid conditions